I'm a horse rider, role-playing gamer, and science fiction and fantasy fan. I've also been married for 15 happy years.

 Okay, But What About Those Zebras?

-A few years back a zoo in England bought a Shetland pony mare from another zoo to use in their petting zoo.
+In 2001, a zoo in England bought a Shetland pony mare from another zoo to use in their petting zoo.
 They were shocked when she kept putting on weight despite a diet and the vet informed them she was pregnant.

 They called the first zoo who swore up and down they had no intact male horses on the premises.
 A few months later out popped a foal - with stripes.
 (I am not clear on the details of just how the zebra got in with the mare or vice versa).